Plum’s the word: all hail the Queen

 Researchers attribute these effects to the Queen Garnet’s anthocyanins – powerful antioxidants found in red, blue and purple fruits and vegetables.
 The fruit’s signature dark purple flesh is also an indicator of its high antioxidant content.

-The University of Southern Queensland has also included the fruit in its Fight Food Waste Scheme, a promising study measuring additional bioactive compounds in the plum which could offer health benefits during various stages of harvest.
+The University of Southern Queensland also included the fruit in its Fight Food Waste Scheme, a study measuring additional bioactive compounds in the plum which could offer health benefits during various stages of harvest.

 Functional food with a whole-crop solution

-Perfect growing conditions have delivered fantastic fruit quality and doubled the yield of the Queen Garnet plum this season, and you can now find them in stores nationally until the end of March.
+Perfect growing conditions have delivered fantastic fruit quality and yield of the Queen Garnet plum this season, and you can now find them in stores nationally until the end of March.
 But you can also enjoy the health benefits of the regal Queen Garnet plum year-round thanks to a range of value-added products using minimal waste processing methods, where excess fruit is made into plum nectar, freeze-dried plum powder, probiotic chewables and probiotic and prebiotic powder.

 The 100 percent Queen Garnet nectar can be consumed on its own, mixed with mineral water, in cocktails or used in healthy treats like chia seed puddings and sorbets.
 The probiotic and prebiotic powder and Queen Garnet plum powder can all add a royal touch to smoothies, protein balls, cereal breakfast parfaits and pancakes.
 But while her majesty is in season, why not try making a plum summer slushie?
 We’ve included the recipe below.